Entity relationship Diagram

 Edraw Max is ideal for building entity

-relationship diagrams, Chen ERD, Express-G diagram, ORM diagram, Martin ERD,
+relationship diagrams, Chen ERD, Express-G diagram, ORM diagram, Martin ERD and

 database model diagram.
-It's affordable and easy to illustrate the entity
+It's affordable and easy for illustrating the entity

 relationship diagrams by simply drag and drop.
 Then add a connector among the